MathisMARION/wisun-br-linux/HIF.md

 No-operation.
 Can be used to synchronize UART communication.

  - `uint8_t garbage[]`
     Extra data may be included.
-Must be ignored.
+It must be ignored.

 ### `0x03 REQ_RESET`

 Hard reset the RCP.
 After this command, the host will receive `IND_RESET`.

  - `bool enter_bootloader`
-    If set, start the bootloader instead of normal firmware.
-Set this field if you want to flash a new firmware.
-Refer to the bootloader documentation to know how to send the new firmware (usually, the XMODEM protocol is used to send the new firmware other the UART).
+    If set to `true`, the bootloader will start instead of the RCP application.
+    Use this option for flashing a new RCP firmware.
+For details on how to upload a firmware (typically using the XMODEM protocol over UART), refer to the bootloader documentation.

 ### `0x04 IND_RESET`